Guide to the Duke University Religious Council Records, 1938-1971

 - Duke University Church records, 1936-1985 (Duke University Archives)

-[Identification of item], Duke University Religious Council, University Archives, Duke University.
+[Identification of item], Duke University Religious Council, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Duke University Religious Council Records were received by the University Archives as a transfer between 1976-1978.